jose-reyes-9/wshs-amplified/_posts/2016-01-07-are-annotations-worth-it.markdown

 <hr>

 <p>So Vikings, here’s where you come in.
-The English Dept. needs your voice and ideas.
+Your community and school needs your voice and ideas.
 Sound off in the comments below.</p>

 <p>Do annotations help you?
 Why and how?
 What do you like about annotating?
 Why should English instructors keep them?</p>